-“Magic Carpet Ride” has been crafted with the finest materials available, using traditional techniques that have been passed down from artist to artist for over six centuries.
+“Magic Carpet Ride” has been carefully crafted with the finest materials available, using traditional techniques that have been passed down from artist to artist for over six centuries.

 Only the best paints are used, often made with pigments from the furthest corners of the Earth: Bohemian Green… Chinese Vermillion… Lapis Lazuli from Afghanistan.
 Paints are chosen for richness of color, proper handling, and above all stability and durability.
-Again, this artwork is intended to last for a very long time.
+This artwork is intended to last for a very long time.

 Several small “thumbnail” sketches are made in pencil first, determining the overall design and placement of objects.
 A “color study” follows.
 This is a small version of the painting done without much detail.
 It enables a deeper understanding of the main colors, and also serves as a sort of dress rehearsal for the main work.